Skip to main content

 Care Guide

-Start from seed indoors 6-8 weeks before last frost (slow germination), or from cuttings or division.
-Well-drained, lean, rocky or sandy soil (pH 6.5-7.5).
+Started from seed indoors 6-8 weeks before the last frost (slow germination), or from cuttings or division.
+Well-drained lean rocky or sandy soil at pH 6.5-7.5.
 Full sun.
-Drought-tolerant—do not overwater.
-Hardy perennial z5.
-Prune hard in early spring to prevent leggy bare woody base.
-Replace plants every 3-4 years when center becomes too woody.
-Harvest by cutting stems above woody growth.
+Drought-tolerant; overwatering causes lanky growth.
+Hardy perennial in zone 5.
+Hard pruning in early spring prevents a leggy bare woody base.
+Plants are replaced every 3-4 years when the center becomes too woody.
+Harvest takes stems above woody growth.

 Pruning

-Cut back hard in early spring to 3-4 inches (8-10 cm) above woody base to promote fresh growth.
-Remove spent flower stalks.
-Replace every 3-4 years when woody base dominates.
+Cut back hard in early spring to 3-4 inches (8-10 cm) above the woody base to promote fresh growth.
+Spent flower stalks are removed.
+Plants are replaced every 3-4 years when the woody base dominates.

 Pruning Schedule